Do Nurse Practitioners Wear White Coats

 Finally, nurse practitioners may consider wearing scrubs without a jacket over them when necessary.
 This allows them to remain comfortable while still maintaining an appropriate professional appearance for their work environment.
 Scrubs offer plenty of pockets for easy access to items such as pens or stethoscopes and come in several different styles and colors so it is easy to find one that fits your individual needs.
 Additionally, scrubs tend to be both lightweight and breathable so they keep you cool even during long shifts working with patients.

-See also How To Wear Yeezy Slides
+See also What To Wear Golfing When It's Cold

 The Controversy Surrounding the Use of White Coats by Nurse Practitioners